remirror/remirror/docs/api/@remirror/core-extensions/core-extensions.historyextension.plugin.md

 ## HistoryExtension.plugin() method

-Bring the `prosemirror-history` plugin with options set on theis extension.
+Bring the `prosemirror-history` plugin with options set on this extension.

 <b>Signature:</b>